mickoissicko/rainbow/README.md

 # Rainbow!

-This repository shows "Hello world" in every single programming language!
+This repository shows "Hello world" in every single programming language and format, including base systems!

 See 'Thanks.txt'